 Comprehensive Sex Education

-Sex education is violence prevention.
+Comprehensive sex education is violence prevention.

-Comprehensive sex education enables students to learn about consent and determine their boundaries in a neutral environment.
-Effectively taught sex educations empowers students to gain the knowledge, confidence, and communication skills to make healthy relationship choices and seek support if a relationship is harmful.
-Comprehensive sex education is violence prevention because our students are taught to stay true to their values and boundaries, identify when consent is given, and communicate effectively.
+Comprehensive sex education enables students to learn about consent and determine their boundaries in a safe environment.
+Effectively taught sex education empowers students with the knowledge, confidence, and communication skills needed to develop healthy relationships, as well as seek support when a relationship is harmful.
+When we help young people explore information about their bodies, identities, and relationships, they are able to make safer choices, practice empathy, and take accountability for their mistakes, ultimately preventing future violence.

 We provide direct facilitation of comprehensive sex education in schools.
 Our trained and experienced staff can work with your school to select from multiple curricula and adapt instruction and timing you your school’s needs.
-A fee for service will be decided upon based on teaching hours and resources of the school community.
+A fee for service will be decided based on teaching hours and resources of the school community.

 Our approach to sex education is always: